VYesikov/wifi-settings-test/README.md

 ## How to run tests

 1. Start Appium server
+> [NOTE] This step may be skipped - server will be started automatically from tests

 2. Start Android Emulator minimum with 27 api level

 ### Run tests via JUnit configuration